waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # XI.
 New Discoveries & Strategies (Post-Reflection)

 - **Elevated Ground & Steps:** Movement between `ground` and `elevated_ground` tiles is only possible via an intermediary `steps` tile.
 Direct traversal is impossible.
-- **Mt.
-Moon Trap Mechanic:** Similar to the Rocket Hideout, certain tiles in Mt.
-Moon can trap the player on an 'impassable' tile after a wild battle.
-This is resolved by pressing the 'A' button to escape a hidden dialogue box.
-(Correction: Previously thought it was 'B' like the Rocket Hideout, but 'A' is the correct button for this specific trap.)
+- **Trap Tiles:** Interacting with certain objects (e.g., fossil exhibits in Pewter Museum, specific tiles in Mt.
+Moon) can trigger a trap that locks the player on an impassable tile.
+This is escaped by pressing 'A' to dismiss a hidden dialogue box.
 - Spoke to Super Nerd at Rock Tunnel B1F (21, 22).
 Dialogue: 'Costume players dress up as POKéMON for fun.'
 This was not related to the Mt.
 Moon fossil quest.
 - Spoke to Super Nerd at Rock Tunnel 1F (24, 9).
 Dialogue: 'Oh well, I'll get a ZUBAT as I go!'.
 This was post-battle dialogue and not relevant to the quest.
 This confirms the Rock Tunnel hypothesis is a dead end.